A lot of us struggle with productivity on a daily basis.

 And when you have a mile-long to-do list, there is no way you can feel accomplished at the end of the day.

-A good way to work with to-do lists is to have two of it.
+A good way to work with to-do lists is to have two of them.

 One that has everything you want to do, and one that has only 3 items.